fulfillment-and-distribution-powered-by-r+l-global-logistics-warehousing

 Now we can examine why businesses might choose to kit their goods and the benefits kitting can provide to everyone involved in the transaction.

 Not every business will want (or need) to use a kitting service, so knowing when it’s useful is important.
-Below, I’ve listed some common reasons that businesses choose to put their goods together in a kit.
+Below, I’ve listed some common reasons that businesses choose to kit their goods.

 1. Lowering Distribution Costs

-In some cases, kitting reduces the costs of warehousing and shipping.
+Sometimes, kitting reduces the costs of warehousing and shipping.
+Consider the following scenario.

-For example, an online retailer that sells office supplies might notice that customers frequently purchase a pack of pens, a legal pad, and a padfolio together.
-By creating a kit of these items, they can reduce pick and pack costs from their distribution partners.
-Companies can also create custom packaging that reduces the size and weight of the shipments, in turn lowering shipping costs.
+An online retailer that sells office supplies notices that customers frequently purchase a pack of pens, a legal pad, and a padfolio together.
+By creating a kit of these items, the retailer can reduce pick and pack costs from their distribution partners.

 1. Providing More Choices for Customers